lokimeyburg/lokimeyburg.github.io/_posts/2014-10-20-when-to-say-yes.md

 ### Can you support/afford it in the wild?

 When you're estimating work with your engineering team you're estimating the “effort required to build something”.
 Which is why another cost - "the effort required to support the thing being built" -  is often overlooked.
-Before you think something is a good idea, take a second to consider how much time will be required from you and your team once it's in the hand's of real users.
+Before you think something is a good idea, take a second to consider how much time will be required from you and your team once it's in the hands of real users.

 At Medeo, an app that lets doctors see their patients online, we only allow doctors to video conference using Google Chrome.
 This is deliberate.
 It’s not that video calls are impossible on Firefox or Opera, it’s that the cost of supporting every browser (and version number) would take too much time for our small development team.